HamzaAudeh/IpShieldMiddleware/README.md

 "IpShieldOptions": {
   "BlacklistedIps": [ "192.168.1.10" ],
   "WhitelistedIps": [ "127.0.0.1", "localhost", "::1" ],
-  "CustomLogMessage": "This is a custom log message to log for ip: {IP}", "CustomErrorMessage": "This is a custom response message to log for ip: {IP}" }
+  "CustomLogMessage": "This is a custom log message for ip: {IP}", "CustomErrorMessage": "This is a custom response message for ip: {IP}" }
 ```